UniformCSS/docs/docs/introduction/managing-file-size.md

 ## Merged Pseudos

-Uniform compiles pseudos using comma seperators rather than duplicating whole sets of selectors.
+When `comma-compression` setting is enabled, pseudo variants will be collaped rather than duplicating whole sets of selectors.
 This makes it possible to activate multiple pseudo variants without much impact on final size.

 ```css
 /* main.css */